learn-co-curriculum/dsc-intro-to-sets/README.md

 ## Objectives

-After reading this, you will:
+You will be able to:

 - Understand what a set is
-- Learn how to define a universal set and subsets
+- Define a universal set and subsets
 - Learn about sets unions, intersections, complements
 - Learn how to use Venn Diagrams to understand about the relationships between sets